Japan gets 2 late goals to upset Germany 2-1 at World Cup | KRDO

 DOHA, Qatar (AP) — Another World Cup day, another World Cup shock.

-Substitutes Ritsu Doan and Takuma Asano scored late goals Wednesday as Japan came from behind to upset Germany 2-1.
+Substitutes Ritsu Doan and Takuma Asano scored late goals Wednesday to help Japan come from behind and upset Germany 2-1.

 “I believe it’s a historic moment, a historic victory.
 If I think about the development of Japanese soccer, thinking of players, for them this was a big surprise,” said Japan coach Hajime Moriyasu, who had five Germany-based players in his starting lineup and three, including the scorers, on the bench.